 I am delighted to table the Control of Economic Activity (Occupied Territories) Bill 2018.
 I welcome the Tánaiste to the Chamber to discuss the Bill and thank him for his sincere engagement and input on the legislation to date.
 I also warmly welcome the Palestinian ambassador, H.E.
-Ahmed Abdelrazek, and Dr. Mustafa Barghouthi, who are watching from the Public Gallery.
+Ahmad Abdelrazek, and Dr. Mustafa Barghouthi, who are watching from the Visitors Gallery.
 I acknowledge the fantastic work of Trócaire, Christian Aid, the Irish Congress of Trade Unions and Sadaka in helping to prepare this Bill and for their years of research and advocacy on the issue.
 In particular, I wish to thank Michael Lynn, SC, and James Crawford, professor of international law at Cambridge, for their written legal input to ensure the legislation is robust in its compliance with EU and WTO trade rules.

 At its core, this Bill is about respect for international law and standing up for the rights of vulnerable people.
 It is a chance for Ireland to state strongly that it does not support the illegal confiscation of land and the human suffering which inevitably results.
 As the issue can be complex, I will outline briefly what the Bill seeks to do and why.
 In practical terms, we are dealing here with a breach of international humanitarian law where one state has occupied another.
 It is about the construction of illegal settlements beyond internationally recognised borders as a means slowly to confiscate land and natural resources.
 International law is clear on this.
 Such settlements violate the prohibition of the fourth Geneva Convention on the transfer of civilian populations into occupied territories and constitute a war crime.
 Importantly, they also break domestic Irish law.
 Despite this, Ireland continues to provide economic support through trade in settlement goods.